-There is unmet demand for all services indicating lack of facilities, and while the scale of demand may be relatively low, there are also seasonal population, tourism and economic development considerations.
+- A similar situation exists in the Ballymoney area in relation to unmet demand for pool and gym facilities. - Currently in the east there is unmet demand for all services, indicating a lack of facilities.
+Whilst the scale of the demand may be relatively low, there are also seasonal population, tourism and economic development considerations to take account of. - There are over 100 grass pitches in the area for which detailed condition /playability data is required.